rcrowther/django-img/README.md

 ### Things to consider when subclassing models
 #### Auto delete of files
-May be a good idea to set up your deletion policy from the start.
+May be good to set up your deletion policy from the start.
 See [Auto Delete](#auto-delete)

 #### Add Meta information
 You may want to configure a Meta class.
 If you added titles or slugs, for example, you may be interested in making them into unique constrained groups, or adding indexes,